jeffreybiles/phoenix-tutorial-website/lib/book/contents/99- Appendices/1- Use, Import, Alias.md

-# Bringing In the Code

-> WARNING: This is one of the hardest and weirdest chapters.
-It's also the most optional, and I considered not even including it.
-The core (easy) parts of it will be repeated when we need them, so if things start dragging, feel free to skip to the next chapter.
+# Appendix: Use, Import, Alias

 One of the most important tasks in any programming environment is bringing in code from elsewhere; it lets you reuse functionality and keep everything clean.
 Elixir and Phoenix have a series of elegant tools available to do that.

-In this chapter we're going to focus on the `use`, `import`, and `alias` keywords and what they specifically bring to our Router and Controller files.
-There are, of course, functions beyond this (config files, mix, etc.) that we'll cover later.
+In this appendix we're going to focus on the `use`, `import`, and `alias` keywords and what they specifically bring to our Router and Controller files.
+There are, of course, functions beyond this (config files, mix, etc.).

-If you start to feel lost during this chapter, that's okay.
-Just power on through, then come back later when you've had more exposure to the framework.
-The main goal with this chapter is that our uses of `use` and `import` feel less magical and arbitrary, so knowing that there is a logic is almost as good as understanding the logic.

-If you want, you can consider this entire chapter Technobabble for now, skip it, and continue to treat `use`, `import`, and `alias` as magical constructs.

 ## use StarTrackerWeb, :router

-In the last chapter we had the following Router file:
+In the tutorial we had the following Router file:

 ```elixir
 defmodule StarTrackerWeb.Router do